Champagne sales fall flat on French economic gloom

 Moreover, while industry efforts to promote more expensive bottles such as special export blends meant revenues rose from 4.1 billion euros to 4.4 billion euros last year, total 2013 revenues are seen flat at best, Auriau said.

-The world of champagne is dominated by luxury group LVMH (LVMH.PA), which owns best-sellers Moet & Chandon and Veuve Clicquot on top of Dom Perignon, Ruinart and Krug brands, and Lanson BCC (LAN.PA), the second-biggest champagne group.
+The world of champagne is dominated by luxury group LVMH , which owns best-sellers Moet & Chandon and Veuve Clicquot on top of Dom Perignon, Ruinart and Krug brands, and Lanson BCC, the second-biggest champagne group.

-Specialist champagne-makers also include Vranken (VRKP.PA) and drinks group Pernod Ricard’s (PERP.PA) Mumm and Perrier-Jouet brands.
+Specialist champagne-makers also include Vranken and drinks group Pernod Ricard’s Mumm and Perrier-Jouet brands.

 Champagne-makers are not optimistic about sales this year in the United States, the second largest export market.